MrRutledge/ML_Practice/README.md

 [California Houses](./CaliHousesdataset.ipynb)

 In this notebook I follow an End to End process of a machine learning project.
-I use chapter two of Hands on Machine learning with Scikit-learn by Aurelion G
+I use chapter two of [Hands on Machine learning](https://github.com/ageron/handson-ml2 with Scikit-learn) by Aurelien Geron

 [FastAi Machine Learning Course](./FastAi_ML_RandomForest.ipynb) This notebook is a collection of notes from the FastAi Machine Learning Course from Lesson one to lesson seven.